 When I turned my thoughts to Christi, all I could imagine was turmoil.
 Turmoil so like that of the clouds violently contorting and toppling in upon themselves and rumbling the earth in attempt to wake the dead, or so it seemed, falling about near mind's end.
-I mean, she probably missed her parents.
-Still yet she was glad to have me and be my side.
+I mean, she probably missed Donald as well as her parents.
+Still yet she was glad to have me and be my side, away from his abusive attacks.
 She sympathized deeply with JP, but had I stayed in Dexter, I feel she would have also.
 I say that because I believe it with all my heart, not because I am overrun by vanity.

 I knew all too well what Shawn was feeling.
-The demon of regret was tugging at his soul, urging him back to Dexter.
+The demon of regret was tugging at his soul, urging him back to Arnold.
 I could almost hear his heart pounding out the words his brain was thinking: Shayla, I need you.
-I should never have left you or Dexter.
+I should never have left you or Arnold.
 How could I have just pissed away everything?"